Causal inference for calibrated scaling interventions on time-to-event processes: Discussion

 Beyond absolute risk as a calibration benchmark, other clinically relevant summaries, such as years of healthy life lost due to specific events \citep{andersen2013decomposition}, could equally serve as targets.
-The calibration perspective can also be inverted: instead of asking what level of mediator reduction corresponds to a given risk decrease, one may ask how much treatment uptake would need to increase to achieve a specified reduction in mortality.
+The calibration perspective might also be inverted: instead of asking what level of mediator reduction corresponds to a given risk decrease, one may ask how much treatment uptake would need to increase to achieve a specified reduction in mortality.
 Additional extensions include intervening not only on the overall intensity of mediator events but also on their dependence on specific biomarkers.
 For example, if treatment initiation depends strongly on whether a biomarker crosses a threshold, one could study interventions that scale this dependence up or down.

-Such designs are especially relevant when the clinical decision process is biomarker-driven.
-Finally, our framework can accommodate time-varying intervention parameters \(\alpha(t)\), allowing the strength of the intervention to vary over follow-up and thereby providing further flexibility for modeling dynamic treatment regimes.
+Finally, while we outline a principled TMLE based estimation strategy that supports flexible nuisance estimation, the generality of the proposed intervention framework naturally admits a range of alternative and more specialized implementation choices.
+Future work may therefore explore more general or computationally efficient estimation procedures, particularly in settings with high-dimensional histories or complex event structures, without altering the underlying target parameters or inferential framework developed here.